RisingInIris2017/zenscript-unicode-converter/README.md

 ```

 Caution: considering it is not very possibly fot ZenScript (or ZenCode for CraftTweaker 1.16 or above) to change its file extension name, you may not need to use this configuration and just keep it as default.

+## Credits

+In `extension.ts` there are a piece of code, **written and licensed under WTFPL** by @raylras.

+It utilized [Moo](https://github.com/no-context/moo) to identify comments.

+This contribution is highly appreciated.